 It is not always applicable to everything.
 But whatever you are doing that makes you intrinsically motivated is a form of innovation—becoming better, developing new skills, working towards a promotion, or anything like that.

-Even just getting the job done so that you can do something after, or being productive, being confident, and being energized at work so that it does not eat up your time is a form of innovation, excitement, and creating something new for yourself or contributing back to society.
+Even just getting the job done so that you can do something after or being productive, being confident, and being energized at work so that it does not eat up your time is a form of innovation, excitement, and creating something new for yourself or contributing back to society.

 So, how do you apply discipline?
 Let us check some practical steps below.

-How to Become Disciplined in Practice
+How to Become Disciplined at Work or Home

 There are multiple things that you can do internally and this often starts with reflecting on yourself.